Hybrid work is the future | Point of view | Genpact

 Uniting workforces through shared purpose

-As we shift to hybrid ways of working, we cannot overstate the importance of an organization's purpose – it's the reason why the business exists beyond traditional metrics like profitability.
+For organizations to succeed with hybrid ways of working, we cannot overstate the importance of an organization's purpose – it's the reason why the business exists beyond traditional metrics like profitability.

 When done well, purpose is the North Star that guides every decision, program, investment, and action.
 It is also a crucial unifier for employees and the very foundation from which the business builds and evolves its organizational culture.